Cavalier-Smith's system of classification: The eighth kingdom: Archezoa

 Archezoa is now defunct.
-He now assigns former members of the kingdom Archezoa to the phylum Amoebozoa.
+He assigned former members of the kingdom Archezoa to the phylum Amoebozoa.
+Today, its former members belong to the Metamonada (e. g.
+Trimastix), fungi (Microsporidia), Amoebozoa (e. g.
+Pelomyxa).

 Kingdom Protozoa sensu Cavalier-Smith

 Cavalier-Smith referred to what remained of the protist kingdom, after he removed the kingdoms Archezoa and Chromista, as the "kingdom Protozoa".
-In 1993, this kingdom contained 18 phyla as summarized in the following table:
+In 1993, this kingdom contained 18 phyla as summarized in the following table.
+The first major division relied on the basis of presence or absence of dictyosomes, although a Golgi Apparatus was subsequently demonstrated in the 'Adictyozoa'.

 The phylum Opalozoa was established by Cavalier-Smith in 1991.

 Six kingdoms models

 By 1998, Cavalier-Smith had reduced the total number of kingdoms from eight to six: Animalia, Protozoa, Fungi, Plantae (including red and green algae), Chromista, and Bacteria.

 Five of Cavalier-Smith's kingdoms are classified as eukaryotes as shown in the following scheme: